Remember your first business?

 T — Target 2–3 key categories

-E — Evaluate with short, specific reasoning
+E — Evaluate with short, specific findings

-P — Produce in your chosen format
+P — Produce in a format people actually use

-You've got the lemons.
-You've got the recipe.
+You’ve got the lemons.

-Want to build agents that don't suck?
+🎓 Want to build AI agents that don’t suck?